smartdevicelink/sdl_server/documentation/guides/docs/Getting Started/Installation/index.md

 Now you have a Policy Server running!

-Additionally, you may decide to set up the policy server with a cache.
-The following steps outline how to set one up:

-* Create a custom cache module.
+* If you wish to enable caching with an unofficially supported datastore, you may create a custom cache module.
 Do so by creating a folder inside `custom/cache` with the name of your module.
 Put your implementation in a file named `index.js` inside of your module's folder.
 Your module should export the following functions:
     * `get(key, callback)`: Receives a value from the cache stored at key.
     * `set(key, value, callback)`: Sets a value in the cache stored at key.
     * `del(key, callback)`: Deletes a value from the cache stored at key.
     * `flushall(callback)`: Deletes all data previously set in the cache.
-* In your `.env` file, specify the values for `CACHE_HOST`, `CACHE_PORT`, and `CACHE_PASSWORD` that correspond to where your cache is running.
-* In `settings.js`, set `cacheModule` equal to the name of your custom cache module's folder in `custom/cache`.
-Caching will be turned on by setting this value.
-To turn it off, simply set `cacheModule` equal to `null`.

-Currently, the policy server caches the policy table which drastically improves response times for policy table requests.
-Additional caching opportunities will be looked at in the future.
+* Set your `CACHE_` environment variables to correspond with your new datastore solution and access information.